Sonar-Demos/cpp-demo/README.md

 We want to showcase how to apply the "Clean As You Code" methodology in practice.

 We start with a legacy application.
-This legacy application contains a "main" branch with the existing code.
+This legacy application contains `main` branch with the existing code.
-It also contains an "add-feature" branch that represents a new feature we want to develop for the application.
+It also contains `add-feature` branch that represents a new feature we want to develop for the application.

 The full set-up can either be done as part of the demo (takes about 15 minutes), or beforehand.
-A branch "enable-ci-analysis" is available to move from Automatic Analysis to a CI-based analysis, with the import of code coverage information.
+Branch `enable-ci-analysis` is available to move from Automatic Analysis to a CI-based analysis, with the import of code coverage information.

 Once the repository is fully set up, you can observe the concept of PR Quality Gate on new code